- Type of qualification

 You should initially enrol for the professional pathway.
 This offers maximum flexibility and you can change the pathway as you progress through the first year.

-The 180-credit master’s qualification is made up of two parts.
+The 180-credit master’s qualification is made up of 2 parts.
 The first part gives you good knowledge and skills that will help you with the research or professional practice part of your qualification (Part Two).
 You must pass Part One before you can progress to Part Two.

 - Research Pathway: 180 credits consisting of 60 credits of courses (Part One) and 120 credits of research (Part Two).